 Online Master’s in Psychology

-This online master of science in psychology with a concentration in forensic psychology can be completed in just 15 months, if you take two classes per 10-week term.
-You will take courses like social psychology, measurement and assessment, theories of personality, ethical practice in psychology, assessment for forensic psychology, psychology in the courtroom, and intersection of law and psychology.
+This online master of science in psychology with a concentration in forensic psychology can be completed in just 15 months.
+You would have to take two classes per 10-week term.
+You will take courses like:

 Frequently Asked Questions